 The median pay for a surgical technologist is $47,300 or $22.74 per hour.
 Employers prefer people who have participated in certificate programs because they specifically focus on the courses that surgical technologists need to perform their duties.
 These include courses in anatomy, surgical procedures, surgical microbiology, pharmacology and anatomy.
-Although most programs focus on medical background and clinical practice, they may also include a few general education courses.
-Examples of the general education courses include algebra, English composition and communications.
+Although most certificate programs focus on medical background and clinical practice, they may also include a few general education courses.
+Examples of the general education courses in your certificate program include algebra, English composition and communications.

 Also known as an “operating room technician,” you will be qualified to get the operating room ready for surgery, place the equipment in its rightful location and assist the surgeon with operations.
 Surgical technologists also work in physicians’ offices, dental offices and outpatient care services.

 It looks great for surgical technologists.
 The Bureau of Labor Statistics determined that the job of surgical technologist will grow 12 percent between 2016 and 2026.
 This is faster than the pace that any other occupation is projected to grow during these years.
 Surgery is so safe these days that an increased number of operations are being performed, so growth in this industry can be expected to continue.

 Someone in a training program to be a surgical technologist is also qualified to apply for the jobs of dental assistant, medical assistant, medical and clinical laboratory technologists and technicians, medical coding certification, emergency medical technicians, and licensed practical and licensed vocational nurses.
 A high school diploma will be required for this program.